flyingmachine/nanoc-blog/content/programming/boot-clj.md

 make it much more pleasant to write code that exists at the intersection of your operating system and your application.

-In the same way that the Unix process abstraction allows you to reason about programs as isolated units of logic that can be easily composed into a pipeline through the `STDIN` and `STDOUT` file descriptors, Boot provides the Task abstraction to define units of logic with the Fileset, another abstraction, as the communication medium.
+Unix provides abstractions that we're all familiar with to the point of taking them for granted.
+(I mean, would it kill you to take your computer out to a nice restaurant once in awhile?)
+The process abstraction allows you to reason about programs as isolated units of logic that can be easily composed into a stream-processing pipeline through the `STDIN` and `STDOUT` file descriptors.
+These abstractions make certain kinds of operations, like text processing, very easy.

+Similarly, Boot provides abstractions that make it actually pleasant to compose independent operations into the kinds of complex, coordinated operations that build tools end up doing, like converting Clojurescript into Javascript.
+Boot's *task* abstraction lets you easily define units of logic that communicate through *filesets*.
+The fileset abstraction keeps track of the evolving build context and it provides a well-defined, reliable method of task coordination, as opposed to the ill-defined, ad-hoc task coordination which programmers have to impose on other build tools.

 That's a lot of high-level description, which hopefully is great for when you want to hook someone's attention, which hopefully I have now